kanidm/kanidm/designs/auth.rst

 of group uuids + names derferenced so that a client can make all authorisation decisions from a single datapoint

-* Groups require the ability to be ephemeral/temporary or permament.
+* Groups require the ability to be ephemeral/temporary or permanent.

 * each token can be unique based on the type of auth (ie 2fa needed to get access to admin groups)